 CHYPRÉ - Bright, Crisp transforming into soft & warm

-chypre fragrances are a elegant and versatile fragrance family, which is defined by a characteristic combination of fresh, floral and warm earthy notes.
-The name "Chypré" comes from the French and means "Cyprus", as this scent structure originally came from the natural flavors the Mediterranean island.
+Chypré fragrances are an elegant and versatile fragrance family defined by a characteristic combination of fresh, floral, and warm earthy notes.
+The name " chypré " comes from French and means "Cyprus," as this fragrance structure was originally inspired by the natural aromas of the Mediterranean island.

-Characteristics of Chypré fragrances:
+Characteristics of chypre fragrances:

 1. Characteristic chord: